victorcazalis/victorcazalis.github.io/HowCanIHelp.md

 > You are working on a restoration project and need to identify 10 sites in a given region where to prioritize your efforts → I can use geographical data on species distribution, habitat, human pressure, and protection to identify sites that would be the best suited for restoration efforts.

 ## Statistical analyses
-Over my years in academia I gained expertise in diverse statistical analyses.
-I can help you explore your data, find the correct statistical analyses to implement, and code the analyses.
+I can help you explore your data, find the correct statistical analyses to implement, and run a wide diversity of statistical analyses.

 I can for instance help with:
 - Generalised Linear Models